VeriDecs®

 Points where the subject's linguistic pattern changes (e.g., tense, pronoun usage).

-Change Analysis: The narrative tense shifts from past ('struggled') to present ('decides') and back to past ('ran').
-This change occurs at the most violent part of the story, which is a classic indicator that this portion of the narrative is being invented.
+Change Analysis: The narrative shifts from a consistent past tense to the present tense ('decides') for the single most violent action in the story, before immediately returning to the past tense ('ran').
+This temporal shift is a significant indicator of deception, suggesting this portion of the narrative is being invented rather than recalled.

 ❌ Deception Indicators (3):

-Weak Denial: "I am not sure if I will be able to recognize him."
-This is a weak and non-committal statement about identifying the attacker.
-It lacks the directness expected from a truthful victim and suggests uncertainty or withholding of information.
+• Weak Denial: "I am not sure if I will be able to recognize him."

 🌫️ Evasion Indicators (2):